RybzXx/backend-template/src/com/iraqidata/README.md

 Use the first section -Data Analysis- to create helper functions that return the proper data shapes, feed those into the appropriate endpoints.

+## Deadline ##

+- The deadline for the project is Thursday, 2024-08-29 at 11:59 p.m.
+- **No submissions will be accepted after that date.**

 ## Endpoints ##

 ### `/api/sales-trend` ###